 Thank you to Bernice Forsyth and Mary Day from Capel Local History Group for allowing Dorking Museum to publish their research.
 Thank you to Jane Anthony and Lenka Cathersides for additional research.
 Thank you to Monica Turnbull (Niece of Sidney Button) for the photographs of Sidney.

-Sidney Charles Button was born in the 4th quarter of 1898 in Bromley, Kent to boot maker and gardener Charles Frederick Button and Susannah Sarah Button nee O’Clee.
+Sidney Charles Button was born in the 4th quarter of 1898 in Bromley, Kent to boot maker and gardener Charles Frederick and Susannah Sarah Button (nee O’Clee).

-At the time of the 1901 Census, the family lived at 11 Park End, Bromley, Kent.
-Charles Frederick was working as a bootmaker and Susannah Sarah was looking after their children Sidney Charles and Hilda May.
-The household further comprised of Charles Frederick’s children from his previous marriage: Kathleen Alice, Margery Olive, John Gladstone and Doris Mary.
+At the time of the 1901 Census, the family lived at 11 Park End, Bromley.
+Charles was working as a bootmaker and Susannah was looking after their children Sidney and Hilda.
+The household further comprised of Charles’ children from his previous marriage: Kathleen, Margery, John and Doris.

 At the time of the 1911 Census, the family lived at Brickfield Cottage, Capel, Surrey.
 Charles was working as a gardener and Susannah was at home looking after their children: Sidney, Hilda, Ella, Florence, Arthur and Albert.
 Susannah stated that she had given birth to six children.
 The accommodation had four rooms.

 Sidney Button enlisted in Aldershot, Hampshire into the Royal Engineers.
 He was a Private with regimental number 112035.
-At the time of his enlistment he resided in Capel, Surrey.
+At the time of his enlistment he resided in Capel.

 At the time of his death he became part of the 4th Battalion, the Duke of Cambridge’s Own (Middlesex Regiment).
 His new regimental number was: G/60345.

-Sidney Button was killed in an action on the 22nd of August 1918 in France aged 20.
+Sidney Button was killed in an action on 22nd August 1918 in France aged 20.

 His body was exhumed and reburied at the Gommecourt British Cemetery No 2, Hebuterne, France.
 This cemetery was formed in 1917 and was initially used to bury those that had been killed in 1916.
 In the summer of 1918 the village of Gommecourt became almost the front line and after the armistice, bodies from the surrounding area were interred in this cemetery.
 His grave reference number was: IV.K.8.
-He was identified by his cross.
+He was identified by the cross that he was wearing.